onspring-technologies/onspring-api-sdk/README.md

 ### Fluent Interface

 The `OnspringClient` provides a method named `CreateRequest` which returns an `IOnspringRequestBuilder` instance.
-This builder exposes a fluent interface for building a request to the Onspring API.
-This interface is intended to provide a more readable way to build a request and provide better discoverability of the ways in which the API can be used.
+This builder exposes the same methods that are exposed by the `IOnspringClient` interface, but through a fluent API.
+This interface is intended to provide a more readable way to build a request and provide better discoverability of the ways in which the SDK can be used to make requests.

 ```C#
 var apiResponse = await _apiClient